Marin3r/tidy/readme.txt

 - Appropriately labels the data set with descriptive variable names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The data was processed using the R-3.1.0 base package avalible from http://cran.rstudio.com/.
+The data was processed using the R-3.1.0 base package [avalible at] (http://cran.rstudio.com/).
 Additionally the R package data.table was used to aggregate the data.

 Assumptions Made
 ================